Last updated:

 Without built-in multi-entity or multi-currency capabilities, firms often rely on separate files or spreadsheets, increasing overhead and reducing confidence in reporting.

-4. Reporting built for professionals
+4. Reporting Built for Professionals

 Billing data must support more than invoice totals and payment status.
 In professional environments, billing feeds directly into: